Frederick Liggins

 Frederick Collingwood Liggins (5 June 1873 – 28 May 1926) was a New Zealand cricketer.
+He played eight first-class matches for Otago between the 1896–97 and 1900–01 seasons.

-Liggins played eight first-class matches for Otago between 1896 and 1901.
+Liggins was born at Dunedin in 1873 and educated at Otago Boys' High School in the city.
 He was described as a "batsman of the steady and slow order".
-His highest score for Otago was the 25 he scored against the touring Australians in 1896-97 when Otago needed 82 in their second innings and were dismissed for 64.
+His highest score for Otago was the 25 he scored against the touring Australians in 1896–97 when Otago needed 82 to win the match in their second innings but were dismissed for 64.
+Described in an obituary as "well known throughout New Zealand as a cricketer", in his eight first-class matches he scored a total of 129 runs.

 He moved to Perth, Western Australia, where he was the manager of the Standard Fire and Marine Insurance Company of New Zealand.
-He served as the insurance companies' representative on the Perth Fire Brigades Board for 12 years before he died in May 1926 after a short illness.
+He served as the insurance companies' representative on the Perth Fire Brigades Board for 12 years before he died in May 1926 after a short illness at the age of 52.